jgcuelap17722/commit-app-front/README.md

 4. **Development Environment (Local)**:

-   When you are developing the application in your local environment, make sure that the API URL is configured as follows:
+   When you are developing the application in your local environment, make sure that the API URL in **(src/environments/environment.ts)** is set as follows:

    ```typescript
    export const environment = {